For Hurricane Katrina anniversary, Obama cites inequities 'brewing for decades'

 Separating fact from fiction:

-As we all know Hurricane Katrina was a racist storm. category 3 "David Duke".
+As we all know Hurricane Katrina was a racist storm.
+A category 3 "David Duke".
 All homes owned by Caucasians where skirted around.
 No wind, rain, or flooding.
 They all went to work the next day (because they had jobs) as if nothing had happened.

 Lets highlight some of the events which occurred after Bush created Hurricane Katrina.